roseengineering/csgstep/README.md

 **returns** a Solid object of the 3D shape

 <code>csgstep.<b>polygon</b>(points)</code>
-Create a polygon of from 2D points in the XY plane.
+Create a polygon from 2D points in the XY plane.
 **points** the points of the polygon in path order
 **returns** a Solid object of the 2D face